 - Melt the chocolate slowly over low heat - the water should be barely bubbling.

-- Stir the chocolate frequently with a rubber spatula as soon as the outer edges start to melt.
+- Stir frequently with a rubber spatula until all the chocolate melts.

 2. Microwave Method